almazakhun/CourseSchedulerGuiApp/README.md

 <h1>Course Scheduler GUI Application</h1>

 <h2>Description</h2>
-This GUI application imitates a website like Udemy.com where you can purchase courses.
-The goal of this project is to learn how to use SQL database in real world.
-The database will have three talbes: users, orders, and courses.
-Users table contains data about users registered on the site.
-Orders table contains data about specific orders placed through the site.
-Courses table contains data about the courses that are available for sale.
+The goal of this project is to develop an application that allows students to schedule their courses and give students a user-friendly visualization of their academic path in any major.
+The interactive application should allow students to divide courses into four sections and allow the users to customize their version of the app.
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>Java</b>
+- <b>Python</b>
-- <b>SQL</b>
+- <b>PyQt5 Library</b>

 <h2>Environments Used </h2>

-- <b>NetBeans</b>
+- <b>Pycharm</b>

 <h2>Program walk-through:</h2>